corazawaf/coraza-spoa/README.md

 ### Build

-The command `go run mage.go build` will compile the source code and produce the executable file `coraza-spoa`.
+The command `go run mage.go build` will compile the source code and produce the executable file `coraza-spoa` inside the `build/` folder.

 ## Configuration